icon icon

 Natural Remedies for Urinary Retention

-Below are some natural home remedies for urinary retention treatment:
+Below are some natural remedies for slow urine flow in males and females:

 Bladder retention causes extreme discomfort or pain in the lower half of your body.
 Bladder retention is often caused by swelling and infections.